 - 4.1.
-The HSR shall be allowed to consult with the principal contractor, or persons acting on his/her behalf, on matters directly concerned with safety of workers, and promote the safe conduct of work generally. - 4.2.
-The Employer and its Employees will comply with Part 5 of the WHS Act Consultation, representation and participation in relation to the establishment of a health and safety committee; - 4.3.
-The health and safety representative/s (HSR) shall be elected by the Employees on the job on a democratic basis, and shall be subject to recall by a similar process. - 4.4.
+The Employer and its Employees will comply with Part 5 of the WHS Act Consultation, representation and participation in relation to the establishment of a health and safety committee; - 4.2.
+The health and safety representative/s (HSR) shall be elected by the Employees on the job on a democratic basis, and shall be subject to recall by a similar process. - 4.3.
 Parties covered by this Document recognise the important role of HSRs.
-The HSRs have a key role in the early intervention in health and safety issues under this Document. - 4.5.
+The HSRs have a key role in the early intervention in health and safety issues under this Document. - 4.4.
 The HSR shall be allowed to consult with the principal contractor, or persons acting on his/her behalf, on matters directly concerned with safety of workers, and promote the safe conduct of work generally.